 Another Executive Order targeting drug discounts under the 340B Drug Pricing Program focused on life-saving diabetes and allergy medications.
 Under 340B, drug manufacturers are required to provide discounted drugs to Federally Qualified Health Centers (FQHCs) that serve under-insured and uninsured patient populations, many of which live in rural areas.
 The new Executive Order directs FQHCs to pass the 340B pricing discounts they receive for insulin and injectable epinephrine directly to their low-income patients.
 This change benefits individuals with low incomes, as determined by the HHS Secretary, who have a high cost-sharing requirement for these medications, a high unmet deductible, or no health insurance.

 The third executive order focuses on drug rebates, reviving a previously abandoned plan introduced in January 2019 aimed at eliminating the rebates drug manufacturers pay to insurers.
 The new executive order establishes new safe harbors that would permit health plan sponsors, pharmacies, and PBMs to apply discounts at the point-of-sale in order to lower out-of-pocket costs.
-This idea is that rebate dollars from drug manufacturers would get passed directly to patients when they buy a medication, instead of benefit to managers and insurers – many of whom already pass the negotiated rebates they receive on to plan sponsors who decide how to utilize those dollars.
+The idea is that rebate dollars from drug manufacturers would get passed directly to patients when they buy a medication, instead of benefit to managers and insurers – many of whom already pass the negotiated rebates they receive on to plan sponsors who decide how to utilize those dollars.
 The Executive Order included a caveat stating that the change cannot be implemented if it will raise federal spending, out-of-pocket costs, or Medicare premiums.

 Slated to take effect in 2022, the drug rebate changes could have the most direct impact on commercial payers who benefit from manufacturer rebates on high-cost prescription drug products utilized by their members.
 However, the likelihood of the rebate rule actually being implemented is questionable.
 Potential lawsuits from the pharmaceutical industry and changes from the Biden Administration remain a possibility.